TimCannady/FavoriteThings_v2/README.md

 Front-end sessions.
 Session is a back-end thing.
 Consider localStorage, sessionStorage, cookies, tokens, or something more secure.

-Lifecycle!
+Ajax + lifecycle!
 How initial render fires before ajax completes.
+Can patch with a conditional "loading".

+Ajax + From Submit + ReactRouter: debugging context and this to get transitionTo('home)') / pushState to work after a successful login.
 <!--

 TO-DO